Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Statistical Methods

+Our main model fitting approach is Monte Carlo Maximum Likelihood (MCML).
 MCML algorithms have three steps \citep{mcculloch1997maximum}, where on the $t$th step: \begin{enumerate} \item Generate a sample of values of the `random effects' $\hat{\mathbf{u}}^{(t)}$ conditional on the data and current values of $\hat{\beta}^{(t-1)}$ and $\hat{\theta}^{(t-1)}$. \item Update the estimates of $\hat{\beta}^{(t)}$, averaging over the sample of $\hat{\mathbf{u}}^{(t)}$, conditional on the current values $\hat{\theta}^{(t)}$ and the data. \item Update the estimates of $\hat{\theta}^{(t)}$, averaging over the sample of $\hat{\mathbf{u}}^{(t)}$, conditional on the values of $\hat{\beta}^{(t)}$ and the data. \end{enumerate} These steps are then repeated until a convergence criterion is met.
 We discuss each of these steps in turn.
 Our approach relies on stochastic Newton-Raphson steps for each of the three steps of the algorithm.
 We discuss Monte Carlo sample sizes and stopping criteria in the following section.
+Our main discussion concerns the implementation of HSGP GLMM models but an equivalent description for full maximum likelihood is given in the supplementary information.

-\subsection{Sampling of Random Effects}
+\subsubsection{Sampling of Random Effects}

-Previous discussions of these algorithms have considered Markov Chain Monte Carlo (MCMC) based sampling of the random effects.
-There have been multiple advances in MCMC samplers in recent years, which has reduced the time per effective sampling size.
-For example, the popular Bayesian software Stan \citep{carpenter2017stan} implements a Hamiltonian Monte Carlo approach using the No-U-Turn Sampler (NUTS) \citep{Homan2014}, to achieve a high effective sample size per unit time.
+Previous discussions of these algorithms have generally considered Markov Chain Monte Carlo (MCMC) based sampling of the random effects.
 While recent advances in MCMC samplers have reduced the time per effective sample size, they may still be computationally intensive, especially if a larger number of independent samples is required, and they require burn-in periods for each step.
-As an alternative, we consider an importance weighting scheme.
+As an alternative, we consider an importance weighting scheme using the Laplace Gaussian approximation to the posterior distribution of the random effects as a proposal distribution ((e.g. \citet{McCulloch1994,Fellner1986,Schall1991,breslow1993approximate}), which was also described by \citet{Kuk1999}.